kiwicom/python-weekend-entry-task/README.md

 - **Your solution needs to contain a README file describing what it does and how to run it.**
 - Only the standard library is allowed, no 3rd party packages, notebooks, specialized distros (Conda) etc.
 - The code should run as is, no environment setup should be required.

+## Submissions
+Follow the instructions you received in the email.

 ## Example behaviour